All Episodes

 The first people to say, stop, we don't want to talk like this, are the people who've actually had to experience it.

-So when I see people in the comments saying war and it's time or whatever, it's like I know it's not always, but I have to make the assumption that y'all have no real experience dealing with death.
+So when I see people in the comments saying war and it's time or whatever, it's like, I know it's not always, but I have to make the assumption that y'all have no real experience dealing with death.

-There's certainly a lot of guys who are brutal, who are, and I don't mean this in a derogatory sense, but barbarians.
+There are certainly a lot of guys who are brutal, who are, and I don't mean this in a derogatory sense, but barbarians.

 And they are saying they will go fight.